haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 5. A legend with explanations of used symbology/colours etc.
 6. Usually data sources and the used projection

 Important to keep in mind is that **maps are images that inherently selective and result from choices made by a cartographer**.
 There is no such thing as an "objective map.
-In reality, maps always emphasize some elements while ignoring others (or pushing them to the "
+In reality, maps always emphasize some elements while ignoring others (or pushing them to the "background") and there's power involved.
+The fact that maps are images also means that a map is often accompanied by a caption that tells the reader what they are expected to see on the map.
+Making good captions is a skill in itself, as captions influence influence the way in which people interpret the maps (as well as the reality they are attempting to depict).

 # Time to get your hands dirty!
 Move on to the Crash Course exercise to get started with (Q)GIS